I received a call today, and I think that it is a great “not so great” cold call script example. Here is how it started off:

 Halper: Hello, this is Michael.

 Caller: Hi Mr. Halper.
 How are you doing today?

 Halper: I am good.
 How are you doing?

-And it is not my fault, I am trying to be polite.
-But the caller has clearly skipped something and that is to introduce himself.
-We actually advise not to ask the prospect how they are doing at the beginning of a but whether you do or not, always introduce yourself and your company at the beginning of the call with some like, “Hi, this is [your name] calling from [your company].
+And it is not my fault; I am trying to be polite.
+But the caller has clearly skipped something, and that is to introduce himself.
+We actually advise not to ask the prospect how they are doing at the beginning of a but whether you do or not, always introduce yourself and your company at the beginning of the call with something like, “Hi, this is [your name] calling from [your company].
 Let’s continue through the call.

 Caller: I am good.
 This is [his name] from [his company].
 I appreciate you taking time to talk with me here today.